Cheap vacation spots for travelers on a budget in 2024

 7. St. Thomas, U.S. Virgin Islands

-St. Thomas is so tropical, so otherworldly gorgeous that it can be easy to forget that it’s part of the U.S. But it is, which might make travel more convenient since there’s no passport required to get there.
+St. Thomas is so tropical, so otherworldly gorgeous that it can be easy to forget that it’s part of the U.S. But it is, which might make travel more convenient because there’s no passport required to get there.
+St. Thomas can be ideal for both high-energy vacations and laid-back ones.

-Charlotte Amalie, the capital, features one of the most beautiful harbors in the world.
+- Visit Charlotte Amalie, the capital, which features one of the most beautiful harbors in the world.

-Splurge with lots of duty-free shopping and a round of golf.
+- Splurge with lots of duty-free shopping or indulge in a round of golf at one of the local courses.

 Visiting in January, which can be a great month for finding cheap flights to the Caribbean, might be another way to keep costs down.